 - Recording, editing and delivery of all performances in Hughes Hall;

 - Editing and preparation of audio clips for use in instruction, web streaming and conference presentations;

 - Coordination of resources for the conversion of recordings in obsolete formats (cassette, LP, reel-to-reel, DAT) to modern formats.

 Recording sessions in Hughes Hall Auditorium can be arranged on a time-available basis.
 There is a fee for this service.

 How do I get a copy of a recording?

-If you are the recitalist or a soloist on a program, you will be provided a link to download an electronic copy of the performance in mp3 format, usually within 3 days of the performance.
-You may also request a CD by emailing Mark Rubinstein.
-An additional fee may apply.
+If you are the recitalist or a soloist on a program, you will be provided a link to download an electronic copy of the performance in mp3 format, usually within seven (7) days of the performance.